-As is the case in most other countries around the world, it’s the national parks in Albania that demand, and deserve, the spotlight.
+As is the case in most other countries worldwide, it’s the national parks in Albania that demand and deserve the spotlight.

 Some of those Albania national parks are known well beyond the country’s borders, attracting adventurers from near and far.
 Good examples are Llogara, Theth, and Butrint, the latter of which is also a UNESCO World Heritage Site, rich in history and cultural significance.
 There are, however, a dozen more national parks to explore in Albania.

 Below, you’ll find a comprehensive overview of all 15 Albania national parks.
 You’ll notice that they’re split up between the 10 top parks and five less-known alternatives.
 Read on and pick a couple to make your Albania holiday a bit more adventurous.